kazurayam/Entire_page_screenshot_example_and_request_for_ObjectRepository_improvement/README.md

 ### Problem

 Please open [Test Cases/problems/case2_parameterizedTO_reproduced](Scripts/problems/case2_parameterizedTO_reproduced/Script1550193830805.groovy) and execute it.
-This script tries to take screenshot of [London Stock Exchange: Homepage](https://www.londonstockexchange.com/home/homepage.htm), but will fails.
+This script tries to take screenshot of [London Stock Exchange: Homepage](https://www.londonstockexchange.com/home/homepage.htm) as well just like the demo.
+But will fails.
 In the Console, you will see the following error message:

 ```
 2019-02-15 14:08:33.639 ERROR k.k.c.m.CustomKeywordDelegatingMetaClass -